-How to Write Beautiful Bride Vows with Real Examples
+How to Write Beautiful Bride Vows with Real Video Examples

 bride vows

-What does the bride say in her vows?
+What Should a bride say in her vows?

 The bride’s vows usually include words of love, gratitude, and commitment.
 A bride may reflect on her relationship, share what she admires about her partner, and make promises for the future—such as offering support through challenges, celebrating life’s joys, and growing together in marriage.